josefM23/autocomplete-module/tests/ManualTests.md

 **Steps:**
 1. Open the application.
 2. Click on the input field.
-3. Enter the text "XYZ".
+3. Enter the text "asfajpe". (it was har to find no sugestion text.)

 **Expected Result:**
 The message "No matches found" should be displayed.